Click here to listen to a reading of this blog:

 After packing food in to my bag for lunch, I leave the house, locking the front door and feeling accomplished.
 Sure, I’ll be at work two hours later than I should be but at least I’ll be there.
 And I won’t have work mounting up or people waiting on me for another day before things can be done.

-My phone pings with a message from my fiance who had left for work an hour earlier, saying ‘I hope you’re OK’, as if he knows at that moment I’m close to passing out.
-I try to focus on sending him a message back, ‘Heading home’, as I put one foot in front of the other.
+My phone pings with a message from my husband who had left for work an hour earlier, saying ‘I hope you’re OK’, as if he knows at that moment I’m close to passing out.
+I try to focus on sending him a message back, ‘Heading home’, I type as I put one foot in front of the other.
 Something to focus on as everything spins around me.

 I may have walked three minutes down the road before being stopped in my tracks, but this walk back is going on and on as I focus on my house, yet it seems to stretch out further in to the distance the more steps towards it I take.
-I’m going to throw up, I think.
+I’m going to throw up, I say to myself.

 I’m home now and actually feel OK about missing work.
 Frustrated?
 A little.
 Feeling like a failure?
-No.
+I actually don’t for once.

 I really tried this morning, I really did.
 And I take comfort in that.
 Some days your body just needs to rest, and it’s OK to rest.